 The system has two components:

-The plugin is a thin client (~275 lines) with no governance logic of its own.
+The plugin is a thin client with no governance logic of its own.
 All validation happens server-side, making it easy to update policies without redeploying the agent.

-The plugin registers 6 event hooks with the OpenClaw runtime.
+The plugin registers OpenClaw event hooks and forwards lifecycle events to the SafeClaw service.
 Each hook intercepts a specific lifecycle event:

 | Hook | Endpoint | Purpose | Behavior |